Thai Forest Tradition: Retreats

-Dhutanga (meaning "austere practice" Thai) is a word generally used in the commentaries to refer to the thirteen ascetic practices.
+Dhutanga (meaning "austere practice" in Pāli, tudong in Thai) is a word generally used in the commentaries to refer to the thirteen ascetic practices.
 Thai Buddhism has been adapted to refer to extended periods of wandering in the countryside, where monks will take one or more of these ascetic practices.
 During these periods, monks will live off of whatever is given to them by laypersons they encounter during the trip and sleep wherever they can.
 Sometimes monks bring a large umbrella tent with attached mosquito netting known as a crot (also spelled krot, clot, or klod).
 The crot usually has a hook on the top so that it may be hung on a line between two trees.

 Teachings

 Original mind

 The mind (Pali: citta, mano, used interchangeably as "heart" or "mind" en masse), within the context of the Forest Tradition, refers to the most essential aspect of an individual, that carries the responsibility of "taking on" or "knowing" mental preoccupations.
 (Note: This characterization deviates from what is conventionally known in the West as mind.)
 While the activities associated with thinking are often included when talking about the mind, they are considered mental processes separate from this essential knowing nature, which is sometimes termed the "primal nature of the mind".
 (Note: The assertion that the mind comes first was explained to Ajaan Mun's pupils in a talk, which was given in a style of wordplay derived from an Isan song-form known as maw lam: "The two elements, namo, [water and earth elements, i.e. the body] when mentioned by themselves, aren't adequate or complete.
 We have to rearrange the vowels and consonants as follows: Take the a from the n, and give it to the m; take the o from the m and give it to the n, and then put the ma in front of the no. This gives us mano, the heart.
 Now we have the body together with the heart, and this is enough to be used as the root foundation for the practice.
 Mano, the heart, is primal, the great foundation.
 Everything we do or say comes from the heart, as stated in the Buddha's words: